We are in a battle for the future of our democracy. The frontline is the courtroom. Sounds dramatic, doesn’t it? Maybe a little heavy-handed?

 King Cake or Po-Boy?
 Do Class Actions Offer Meaningful Compensation to Class Members, or do They Simply Rip Off Consumers Twice?, 19th Annual National Institute on Class Actions, American Bar Association (October 22, 2015)

-ANTITRUST CLASS ACTION / LEADERSHIP: Worked on the executive committee in In re Domestic Airlines Antitrust Litigation (2015-present) now pending in the District of Columbia.
+ANTITRUST CLASS ACTION / LEADERSHIP: Executive Committee Member in In re Domestic Airlines Antitrust Litigation (2015-present) now pending in the District of Columbia.
 The clients have alleged that the nation’s four major airlines conspired to restrict capacity to fuel record-high profits.

-ANTITRUST CLASS ACTION / CONFIDENTIAL SETTLEMENTS: He previously served as co-lead counsel in In re Automotive Parts Antitrust Litigation (2011-2015) in the Eastern District of Michigan.
+ANTITRUST CLASS ACTION / CONFIDENTIAL SETTLEMENTS: Co-Lead Counsel in In re Automotive Parts Antitrust Litigation (2011-2015) in the Eastern District of Michigan.
+Case resulted in over $1 billion in settlements.

 COMMERCIAL CASES / CONFIDENTIAL SETTLEMENTS: Lead trial counsel in three cases against the gas giant Chesapeake for breach of contract and underpayment of royalties relating to the oil and gas lease on the Dallas/Fort Worth International Airport.